megamichiel/AnimatedMenu/tutorials/Setting up item commands.md

   <li>
     <b>Shift-Click</b><br/>
     Whether or not this click has to be a shift click.<br/>
-    If this is not set, both shift and non-shift clicks will execute this section.<br/>
+    If this is set to 'both', both shift and non-shift clicks will execute this section.<br/>
     Set to 'true', 'yes', 'on' or 'enable' to make this execute only on shift clicks.
-Any other value will execute when shift is not pressed.
+Any other value will execute when shift is not pressed.<br/>
+    Default is 'both'
   </li>
   <li>
     <b>Permission</b><br/>